rgoulter/keyboard-labs/docs/buildguide_rev2021.4_budget.md

 ### Hand-Wired Keyboard

 It's likely to be cheaper to build a hand-wired keyboard.

 This would involve getting a case by lasercutting plates, and hand-wiring the switches to the microcontroller development board.

 The advantage to building a hand-wired keyboard is you've got more flexibility in terms of keyboard shape/size.

-The advantage to the build in this guide is that since the keyboard circuit is on the PCB, no fiddling with wires is required, and the result still looks nice with relatively little effort.
+Compared to the build in this guide, the disadvantage to the hand wired keyboard is that it requires more fiddling with wires, and the result might not look as nice despite taking more effort.

 # Required Materials